Azure-Samples/ms-identity-b2c-javascript-nodejs-management/Chapter2/README.md

     npm install -g
 ```

 This will install the CLI application globally so that it can be called from anywhere.
+See below for how to call it.

 ## Explore the sample